Traeger-GmbH/codabix-docker/README.md

 #### Bind to the host's filesystem

 Instead of passing the name of a docker volume simply pass the path of the hosts directory as first part of the `-v` option.
-The CoDaBix process inside the container is run by the user `codabix` with user id 999 and group id 999.
+The Codabix process inside the container is run by the user `codabix` with user id 999 and group id 999.
 So you have to map the user (using the flag `-u 999`) to match the respective permissions on your file system.

 `Codabix v0.x:`
 ```